 This seemed to be my life until the year 2000, when it took a decidedly different turn.
 I stopped overseeing church planting in the UK and started working in the Russian-Speaking world, laying foundations and training leaders.
 This has been a huge privilege for me, to see something start small and grow to over 150 churches across the Russian-Speaking world.
 As well as this I was responsible for overseeing the planting of churches in the part of the world known as the 10/40 Window.
 Part of my role in international ministry has caused me to think about how we send people into different cultures and contexts and as a result I have developed teaching on a range of cultural and contextualisation issues.

-Recently, their have been many changes to how Newfrontiers works, especially in the UK, and as a result, I now also lead Catalyst, a network of Churches which is part of Newfrontiers, before passing it on to the Strategy Team led by Simon Holley in 2017.
-I now have the privilege to lead the various apostolic leaders in what we are called to continue to do together as Newfrontiers internationally, and in that context I lead the Newfrontiers Together Team.
+Recently, their have been many changes to how Newfrontiers works, especially in the UK, and as a result, I now lead Catalyst, a network of Churches which is part of Newfrontiers, before passing it on to the Strategy Team led by Simon Holley in 2017.
+I now have the privilege to lead the various apostolic leaders in what we are called to do together as Newfrontiers internationally, and in that context I lead the Newfrontiers Together Team.

-When I find time to rest, I enjoy spending time with my wife, Scilla, to whom I’ve been married for 43 years, and our children and grandchildren.
-I also enjoy reading, watching cricket and follow Birmingham FC, sometimes enjoyably, sometimes with despair.
+When I find time to rest, I enjoy spending time with my wife, Scilla, to whom I’ve been married for 46 years, and our children and grandchildren.
+I also enjoy reading, current affairs, watching cricket and follow Birmingham FC, sometimes enjoyably, sometimes with despair.

 We set up this website as a place where teaching material and recent sermons are available and where I can write about what I am doing and also share my thoughts on a variety of issues.
-I hope you find the content useful and maybe even beneficial!
+I hope you find the content useful and beneficial!